 The dark sound is a very famous aspect of analog delays.
 Because of their design, analog delays cut the treble to minimize besides noise.
 As a result, they sound very warm and rich and, on top, they go well together with overdrive effects.
 Continue reading “Dark Delays”

+Besides spectacular delays every analog delay produces white noise.
+Generally, one can say that the proportion of white noise increases in dependency of the delay time.
 To some this unintended noise represent an important part of an analog character, others prefer digital delays to produce a signal that is more clear.
 Continue reading “Are there analog delays without white noise?”

+To modulate sound signals by rhythmical amplitude fluctuations was a technique that has already been used in the 1950s and became famous again through grunge music.
 Besides the first DeArmond tremolo effect, about which I already wrote in this article, there are many other possibilities to produce a tremolo effect.
 Continue reading “Tremolo effects”

 Die Cookie-Einstellungen auf dieser Website sind auf "Cookies zulassen" eingestellt, um das beste Surferlebnis zu ermöglichen.
 Wenn du diese Website ohne Änderung der Cookie-Einstellungen verwendest oder auf "Akzeptieren" klickst, erklärst du sich damit einverstanden.